-October is a great month to enjoy the garden.
+The cooler weather of October, especially mornings and evenings, means more time to spend out of doors.
 Many native plants will have a "false spring" display of flowers and new growth.
 New transplants will thrive.
 Tree and shrub leaves will show some fall color.
-Best of all, it is not too hot to get outside and be part of the garden for more than a few short hours a day.
+Be on the lookout for migrating birds.
 Enjoy!